-High risk asset volume is anticipated to increase in the future because of ongoing stress in the agricultural economy with emphasis on the cattle industry.
+High risk asset volume is anticipated to increase in the future because of ongoing stress in the agricultural economy with emphasis on the cattle and cash grain industries.
 The increase is anticipated to remain within manageable levels per our projections.